Skip to Content

 Real Bodies at Horseshoe

-Bodies the Exhibition at Luxor: A similar attraction to the one above at Horseshoe, Bodies the Exhibition can be found on the south end of the Strip at Luxor and features 13 whole-body specimens and 260+ organs.
+Bodies the Exhibition at Luxor: A nearly identical attraction to the one above at Horseshoe, Bodies the Exhibition can be found on the south end of the Strip at Luxor and features 13 whole-body specimens and 260+ organs.

 A body specimen that shows internal organs and muscles from the legs up to the head.

-Battlebots Destruct-A-Thon at Horseshoe: See robots like “Witch Doctor”, “Kraken”, and “Whiplash” engage in combat live, every day at Horseshoe.
-The live, unscripted show is a spinoff of the popular TV show that featured fighting robots.
+The live show is a spinoff of the popular TV series that featured fighting robots.
 It’s survival of the fittest, and your kids will dig it.

 Enjoy an Extreme Dessert: While there are a few different spots to grab a unique, massive, and absurdly over-the-top dessert in Las Vegas, I recommend stopping into Black Tap at Venetian.
 While their normal milkshakes cost about $12, you can upgrade to a “CrazyShake” for $5-$7 more.